ebarbeary/wordle/README.md

 # wordle-solver

- A personal collection of algorithms to solve wordle problems
+A suite of tools to build, test and run algorithms that solve the popular web-game 'Wordle'